MA Program in Chinese Studies FAQ

 Q: What are the requirements for this MA program?

 A: First, you need to have a BA in Chinese Studies or an equivalent degree with a grade of 1.9 (B) or above.
+Furthermore, your studies at BA level should show 20 ECTS in China related content and/or relevant method classes.
 If you did your undergraduate studies in another field, but have China-related qualifications, you should contact us directly to clarify whether you are eligible to apply.
 Second, you need to have a good grasp of the modern Chinese language (no classical Chinese required).
-Finally, you are expected to have stayed in China or Taiwan for at least half a year.
-Most of our applicants spent this time studying Chinese at a university, but this is not a requirement.
+The minimum requirement for language training are 40 ECTS in Chinese language.
+Finally, you are expected to have stayed in China or Taiwan for at least half a year, corresponding to a minimum of 20 ECTS done in China or Taiwan.
+As the program is fully English taught you will be required to proof your English proficiency by presenting IELTS (minimum 6.0) or TOEFL (72 or above).

 Q: Are there special regulations for Chinese native-speakers?

-A: If you are a Chinese native-speaker, you obviously do not need to prove your Chinese language proficiency with a HSK or similar documents.
-You also will not have to attend the modern Chinese language classes.
-However, you are required to take the classes in classical Chinese: we find that translating classical Chinese in proper English presents even native speakers of modern Chinese with a challenge.
-In addition, we will ask you to translate some modern Chinese text into English so we can give you a grade for the class in modern Chinese.
-The text will be selected by one of our professors to suit your research interest (e.g. in connection with a seminar paper you have to write).
+A: If you are a Chinese native-speaker, you obviously do not need to prove your Chinese language proficiency.
+You won't have to attend the modern Chinese language classes either.
+You can make up for the credits aquired by non-native speakers in Modern Chinese by taking our Japanese class (optional for non-native speakers).
+However, you are required to take the classes in classical Chinese: we find that translating classical Chinese in accurate English presents a challenge even to native speakers of modern Chinese.

 Q: What if I have a BA degree not in Chinese Studies, but in some other field?

 A: You may still be able to apply, if you had some courses that related to China.
 Please contact us directly to discuss what to do in your case individually.
-For instance, if we feel that you are generally qualified, but lack some basic knowledge on China, we might give you a conditional admittance.
-That means you would have to take some more classes on China from our BA program to make up for what is missing.
+For instance, if we feel that you are generally qualified, but lack some Chinese Studies contents, we might recommend to take additional classes on China from our BA program to make up for what is missing.

 Q: Which documents do I need for the application?

-A: You need your BA certificate, some document of your Chinese language proficiency, proof of stay in China or Taiwan, a CV and Letter of Motivation.
+A: You need your BA certificate, some document of your Chinese language proficiency, proof of stay in China or Taiwan, proof of English proficiency, a CV and Letter of Motivation that should indicate your track preference (either Heritage and Innovation in Late Imperial China or Transformation in Contemporary China).

 Q: Do you need original documents or copies/scans?